Integral structures on $p$-adic Fourier theory: Abstract

 \section{Abstract}

-In this article, we study integral structures on $p$-adic Fourier theory by Schneider and Teitelbaum.
-As an application of our result, we give a certain integral basis of the space of $K$-locally analytic functions for any finite extension $K$ of $\bbQ_p$, generalizing the basis of Amice of locally analytic functions on $\bbZ_p$.
-We also use our result to prove congruences of Bernoulli-Hurwitz numbers at supersingular primes originally investigated by Katz and Chellali.
+In this article, we give an explicit construction of the $p$-adic Fourier transform by Schneider and Teitelbaum, which allows for the investigation of the integral property.
+As an application, we give a certain integral basis of the space of $K$-locally analytic functions on the ring of integers $\cO_K$ for any finite extension $K$ of $\bbQ_p$, generalizing the basis constructed by Amice for locally analytic functions on $\bbZ_p$.
+We also use our result to prove congruences of Bernoulli-Hurwitz numbers at non-ordinary (i.e. supersingular) primes originally investigated by Katz and Chellali.